salvinax/plantasia/README.md

 # Plantasia 🌱

-My mother has always had a green thumb; we had plants on every window still and our living room was more plant than furniture.
-It's no wonder I love plants and gardening.
+My mother has always had a green thumb; we had plants on every windowsill, and our living room was pratically a jungle, more greenery than furniture.
+It's no surprise I developed a deep love for plants and gardening.
 Plantasia is a ecommerce website that combines my love for plants and coding into one.

 Plantasia is a fully responsive ecommerce website with a REST API where users can: